-This video describes 10 forms of cyberbullying.
+This video describes ten forms of cyberbullying.

 White Female Students Most Common Victims of Cyberbullying

-This video tells the story of a 14-year-old girl is a victim of cyberbullying when a former friend repeatedly sends hurtful messages.
+This video tells the story of a 14-year-old girl who is a victim of cyberbullying when a former friend repeatedly sends hurtful messages.

-Hours on Screens May Contribute to Problem
+Hours on Screens May Contribute to the Problem

 Strategies for Addressing Cyberbullying

 In Montana, cyberbullying is being addressed through a statewide effort by the Student Advisory Board.
 This group is made up of students throughout the state who have come together to find ways to improve graduation rates by reducing bullying of all types in their schools.
 The Independent Record reports that the board's latest meeting included 32 students representing 28 schools.
 Many of those students had been personally impacted by cyberbullying.

 “A name called in school eventually goes away, and people forget about it,” Stacia Hill, a high school student in Montana, told the Independent Record.
 “But it doesn't go away when it’s posted on the Internet.
 It stays around, and people can email it, send links, and say, ‘Hey, have you seen what this person has said about you?’
 And they can revisit the page over and over.”

 This video offers strategies for parents and educators to deal with cyberbullying.